 Franklin Academy places a priority on the role of technology in education.
 Technology is one of many learning tools.
-The use of technology needs to be safe, appropriate, and aligned with the mission of AOWL.
-Access to the organization's computer network and the Internet enables clients and employees to explore libraries, databases, web pages, and other online resources, and connect with people around the world.
-Clientele and employees are expected to use AOWL's electronic technologies to support classroom activities, educational research, therapeutic programming, or professional enrichment.
+The use of technology needs to be safe, appropriate, and aligned with the mission of Franklin Academy.
+Access to the organization's computer network and the Internet enables clients and employees to explore libraries, databases, web pages, and other online resources and connect with people around the world.
+Clientele and employees are expected to use Franklin Center's electronic technologies to support classroom activities, educational research, therapeutic programming, or professional enrichment.

 Use of the Franklin Center's electronic technologies is a privilege, not a right.
-The AOWL network, and educational technology, is a limited forum; the organization may restrict speech for educational reasons.
+The Franklin Center network, and educational technology, is a limited forum; the organization may restrict speech for educational reasons.

-All FRANKLIN ACADEMY students and parents must read, sign and comply with the Clientele Acceptable Technology Use and Access Agreement at the beginning of each year, which provides a framework for the proper and ethical use of the FRANKLIN ACADEMY school network, computers, and email.
+All FRANKLIN ACADEMY students and parents must read, sign and comply with the Clientele Acceptable Technology Use and Access Agreement at the beginning of each year, which provides a framework for the proper and ethical use of the Franklin Academy network, computers, and email.
+Please read thoroughly as our practices have been updated for the 23/24 school year.